ojarsbuddy/bbo/bbo directing messages.md

 West, your play.
 🧭🧭🧭 West is on lead. 🧭🧭🧭

-⏲️⏲️⏲️ Let's wait a minute to see if partner returns before I request a substitute. ⏲️⏲️⏲️
+⏲️⏲️⏲️ Let's wait a minute to see if player returns before I request a substitute. ⏲️⏲️⏲️

 🪑🪑🪑 Will reseat you soonest. 🪑🪑🪑